 - Line 2 baking sheets with parchment paper.
 (Bake side by side or arrange your shelves to accommodate both pans.)(If you are using donut-hole pans, lightly grease them.)

 - In a 2 quart sauce pan combine milk & oil.
 Bring to a boil while stirring.
 As soon as it comes to a boil remove from heat and dump the entire contents at once, into the mixing bowl.

 - Mix on medium speed until combined.
 This will be a white sticky mess.

-- Mix in one whisked egg at a time until combined.
+- Mix in half of the whisked eggs at a time until combined.

-- Once they are nicely browned and crusty if you tap one, they are done!
+- Once they are crispy on top and a little bit browned and crusty they are done!
 Serve immediately!